 And my clients tell me that working with me is a bit different too.
 For a start, I am not really a coach in the usual sense of a career coach.

 My purpose in working with clients is to help them find the right role and to succeed in their working life.
 So I will ask lots of questions but that is not all I do.
 I do not leave you to find all the answers on your own.
-I bring into our sessions my personal professional background across a wide range of industries and functions – from consulting firms to charities, from blue chip companies to start ups – plus my understanding of other areas gained from more than ten years’ experience of working with professionals at all levels, career-focussed working mothers, and entrepreneurs.
-I will help you to understand how your parenting role might change over time and help you to decide how you want to manage your career and family commitments.
+I bring into our sessions my personal professional background across a wide range of industries and functions – from consulting firms to charities, from blue chip companies to start ups – plus my understanding of other areas gained from more than ten years’ experience of working with professionals at all levels and entrepreneurs.
+If you are a parent or have other life commitments, I will help you to understand how your parenting role might change over time and help you to decide how you want to manage your career and life commitments.
 I will also challenge you to aim high – not in management terms necessarily, but in striving for something that you really want, rather than assuming that you have to trade-down (to get flexibility, or to return to work, or to do something that is enjoyable).

 The process is different for each person.
 The focus of sessions will be bespoke for each client, but there are some common elements for all coaching clients.
 We will talk about your career to date.
 We will do some exercises to help you understand your work motivations.
 We will consider how you want to shape your working life and work commitments.
 The outcome is unique for each person, based on their aims for our sessions, but people often give very similar feedback.
 They say that they are re-energised, that they have rediscovered their confidence, that they are looking at their working life through ‘new eyes’.
 That they are going for it, whatever their ‘it’ might be.